MichaelLuo123/medical-gait-analysis/README.md

 ## DSC-106 Final Project – Gait Pattern Analyzer

-This project visualizes gait datasets and now includes a computer-vision recording mode that compares your recorded walk against the clinical dataset.
+This project visualizes gait datasets and lets you record your walking rhythm with the on-screen character for comparison.

 ### Running Locally